diegomacario/Super-Sunshine/README.md

 Now it seems a lot more natural to use a directional light!
 It's fun to think about things scientifically.
 Another fun question: why is the sky blue?

 ### 6) Materials
-Material properties define what happens to a ray of light when it hits a surface.
-If you have ever taken a class in electromagnetic waves, you are probably familiar with this description of the interaction between light and matter:
+If you have ever taken a class that covered electromagnetic waves, you are probably familiar with this description of what happens when a ray of light hits a surface:

-_A part of the incident ray of light is absorbed by the surface, while another part is reflected off of it.
+_A part of the incident ray is absorbed by the surface, while another part is reflected off of it.
 If the surface is smooth, the angle of incidence is equal to the angle of reflection.
 If it is rough, the direction of the reflected ray depends on the micro structure of the material that makes up the surface.
 Some of the incident light is also transmitted into the surface, where it gets refracted and continues propagating._

 This is a very simple, yet powerful model.
-It mostly involves basic geometry, and it allows us to trace the path of a ray of light as it propagates through different media.
+By specifying material properties such as indices of refraction, attenuation coefficients and reflection coefficients, among many others, it enables us to trace the path of a ray of light as it propagates through different media.
 It is also very flexible in terms of its applications, commonly being used as a tool in optical design.

-The application I wish to illustrate, however, is image generation.
-How is this model adapted to produce "realistic" images on a computer?
+The application we are interested in, however, is image generation.
+So we need to ask ourselves: how can this model be adapted to produce "realistic" images on a computer?
 One good way to approach this question is to start with the results we wish to obtain, and work our way backwards.
+So let's look at what happens in nature:

 Hold an apple in front of you and think about how light interacts with it.
-What details depend on the position of light sources?
+What details depend on the position of the light sources?
 Do any of them depend on your position as an observer?
-Now eat the apple if you want and try this experiment again with something shinier.
+Now eat the apple if you want and try this experiment again with something shinier, preferably metallic.
 Do you notice any reflections?

 I think there are four visual effects that stand out in these experiments:

-- A surface that faces a light source should be brighter than one that is angled with respect to the light source.
+a) A surface that faces a light source is brighter than one that is angled with respect to the light source.
-- Objects should cast shadows.
-- A mirror surface should show the reflections of other objects.
+b) A mirror surface shows the reflections of other objects.
-- A shiny surface should present specular highlights.
+c) A shiny surface presents specular highlights.
+d) Objects cast shadows.

+Note that I did not mention translucency, transparency, refraction or any other effects that involve the transmission of light into a material because they are not supported by the ray-tracer described in this readme.

 ## Future Improvements